trwy7/minecraftmanager/README.md

 - Start your server
 - Players may join with `/server <name>`, no restart needed

+This project is designed to be forked, and for the user to add their own configurations.

 ## Included plugins

 A list of each bundled plugin